daniel8lopes/omnia3/docs/pages/omnia3/Deployment/omnia3_deploymenttutorial.md

     - Hostname: Platform hostname, i.e. omnia.example.com;
     - IdentityServiceUrl: Platform hostname, prefixed with HTTP or HTTPS depending on what you are running, i.e. http://omnia.example.com/.
 See [this section](omnia3_deploymenttutorial.html#53-configure-https) for information on configuring HTTPS;
     - SMTP: A valid SMTP server configuration. **Essential** for the execution of Step 7;
+    - (Optional) RedisConnectionString: A valid Redis connection string.
+In a format like `"redis-server.example.com:12345,password=abcdef"`.
+See [this section](omnia3_deploymenttutorial.html#54-configure-redis) for more information.

 ### 5.2.
 Configure NGINX